 - Amputation

-Types Of Workers’ Compensation Benefits
+Types Of Worker's Compensation Benefits

+You can receive Worker's Compensation benefits in many ways based on the severity and duration of the injury.
+First, if the injury happened at work, you are entitled to all reasonable medical treatments for your recovery or until you reach maximum medical improvement (MMI).
 Second, a workplace injury may prevent you from working temporarily or permanently.
-Workers’ comp will provide a portion of your lost earnings if you suffered an injury.
+Workers' comp will provide a portion of your lost earnings if you suffered an injury.
 Many injured parties receive temporary partial disability that pays their partial income until they can return to work.
 Generally, this amount is two-thirds of your average weekly income before the injury, up to a statutory maximum.
 State laws differ on the benefits paid, so check your state laws or speak to your attorney.
+If you suffered a permanent loss of function, you may be entitled to permanent total or partial disability.
+You will need to have an impairment rating assigned to you by your treating doctor, which will dictate the benefits you qualify for.

-Why Are Workers’ Compensation Cases Denied?
+Why Are Worker's Compensation Cases Denied?

 If you feel disappointed that your claim did not receive approval, that is normal.
-Fortunately, denying your workers’ comp claim doesn’t equate to losing your case.
-An experienced workers’ compensation attorney can guide you to get your case reviewed and, hopefully, approved during the appeals process.
+Fortunately, denying your workers' comp claim doesn't equate to losing your case.
+An experienced Worker's Compensation attorney can guide you to get your case reviewed and, hopefully, approved during the appeals process.
 Some of the most common reasons for denying claims include:

 - You suffered the injury before the accident at work occurred.